-The Champions work collectively to identify potential opportunities, support workplace experiences, and invest in the development of resources that assist in recruitment, employment and retention of Indigenous people in the tourism industry.
+While working towards an increase in the representation of Indigenous people in tourism, the Champions work collectively to identify potential opportunities, support workplace experiences, and invest in the development of resources that assist in the recruitment, employment, and retention of Indigenous people in Queensland's tourism industry.

 Meet Our Champions!

 - Cheryl Thompson, Barcy Base Camp, Barcaldine